quilan1/newton-fractals-wasm/README.md

 #### Rendering

+* `Lightness Mode`: Controls how each pixel's lightness value is calculated.
+  * `Normal`: Lightness is a positive line.
+Chaos is dark, roots are light.
+  * `Inverted`: Opposite of `Normal`.
+Chaos is light, roots are dark.
+  * `Parabola`: Roots and chaos are light, mid-regions are dark.
+  * `Inverted Parabola`: Inverse of `Parabola`.
 * `Color Scheme`: The three color schemes function as such:
   * `Contrasting Hues`: Colors are initially chosen via the `Linear Hue` scheme.
 Once that's done though, every other hue is interleaved to produce maximal adjacent hue differences.
 This yields a highly contrasting set of hues, rotationally.
   * `Linear Hue`: Every root gets a unique hue based on the root's polar angle & radius.
 'Red' is at 0° (positive real axis), 'Green' at 120°, 'Blue' at 240°.
 The radius of the root determines the chromaticity of the root; roots closer to the origin will yield paler colors than those further away.